pros and cons of employee monitoring

 Team and employee recognition

-Employees that are excelling in their roles won’t go unnoticed.
-Monitoring employees shines a spotlight on outstanding employee performance that might normally happen behind the scenes.
+Employees excelling in their positions shouldn’t go unnoticed.
+Monitoring employees can help managers highlight outstanding employee performance that might generally happen behind the scenes.

-Increased employee recognition clears the path to new career opportunities.
-Employees who regularly complete tasks efficiently and effectively will have performance data at their fingertips.
+Increased employee recognition clears the way for new career opportunities and internal advancement.
+Monitoring can put performance data in the hands of top employees who regularly complete tasks efficiently and effectively.
 They can use this data to make a case for promotions, raises, and other opportunities.

 Heightened employee retention

-All these factors combined can create a positive work culture that encourages teams to work hard, rely on one another, and succeed.
+These combined factors can create a positive work environment that encourages teams to work hard, rely on one another, and succeed.
 Those feelings of personal and professional growth will often lead to increased employee retention.
+To achieve this, companies must use monitoring and time tracking as a positive way to encourage employees instead of a punitive measure.

 Monitoring benefits for the company

-Of course, monitoring employees leads to significant benefits for the company as well.
+Monitoring employees leads to significant benefits for the company.
 For managers or business owners, employee monitoring can:

 Create engaged employees

-All the employee-specific benefits mentioned earlier work together to help build a more engaged workforce.
-Increased engagement can then lead to increased productivity, better outputs, and increased profits.
+All the employee-specific benefits of monitoring mentioned earlier work together to help build a more engaged workforce.
+Increased engagement can lead to increased productivity, better outputs, and profits.

 Improve workflow and productivity